 Patient and Public Involvement and Engagement

 One of the priorities of the STANDING together project is to ensure the diverse voices of minoritised populations are heard.
-We have woven Patient and Public Involvement and Engagement input throughout our research, from commissioning until dissemination.
+We have woven Patient and Public Involvement and Engagement (PPIE) input throughout our research, from commissioning to dissemination.
 The PPIE subcommittee meets quarterly to share and reflect upon their unique personal lived experiences.
-The subcommittee provides essential strategic direction to the project and is instrumental in co-designing the proposed standards.
+The subcommittee provides essential strategic direction to the project and is instrumental in co-designing the proposed recommendations.
+We have also built an international community to gain insights from around the world.

 The role of PPIE in STANDING Together

-What do you understand by the term ethnicity?
+What do you understand by the terms race and ethnicity?

-What do you understand by the term race?
+What do you understand by the terms sex and gender?

 What do you think of the ONS ethnicity categories for the UK?